cthoyt/cthoyt.github.io/_posts/2020-12-11-inverse-triple-scoring.md

 like the `pipeline()`, visualization, and data science aspects of our work.
 Naturally, I gravitate towards any tasks that can be solved with super deep loops.
 So without further ado, below are presented the results from the script that runs this experiment for all datasets, models, and training assumptions.
 It assigns row by dataset, column by model, and color by training assumption.
+Note: the score axes will not be share because each model produces different ranges of scores with different density functions.
+This itself is also an interesting and upcoming avenue of research!

 ![Inverse Scores Residuals](/img/inverse_triple_scoring/inverse_scores_residuals.png)